 - By law enforcement.
-The municipality is in the process of restructuring some bylaws to prevent land invasions and the building of illegal structures without building permission. - Densification.
+The municipality is in the process of restructuring some bylaws to prevent land invasions and the building of illegal structures without building permission.
+A new bylaw has been developed and it is being gazetted. - Densification.
 The municipality is working with service providers to densify Sterkspruit by amalgamating it with the surrounding villages and increasing the current municipal boundaries.
 This will take some time as the land belongs to traditional authorities. - Private partnerships whereby developers buy land parcels to survey and develop it for middle incomebuyers. - Housing Sector Plan.
 The Municipality has developed a new housing sector plan in 2020.